The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Shell and Shape Percolation

+The peak position $\epsilon^{\ast}$ in turn was used to establish the equivalent area fraction $\phi(\epsilon^{\ast})$.
+Note that this position corresponds to a change in slope in the original $\phi(\epsilon)$ data.
 The corresponding area fraction is shown in Fig.~\ref{fig:isoper}e for those points where the was no clear indication that there were two branches (magenta data).
 It is directly apparent that the data accurately fits $\phi_{a}$ (blue data) for $R \lesssim 0.80$.
-For the remaining range, $R \gtrsim 0.81$, the trend is more close to the one of the $n_{\bar{q}} = 5.5$ curve (red).
+For the remaining range, $R \gtrsim 0.81$, the trend is closer to the one of the $n_{\bar{q}} = 5.5$ curve (red).

 Lastly, I studied whether there was any significance to shape percolation.
 That is, I note that crystallization is accurately predicted using $n_{\bar{q}} = 5.5$, but that this is a poor predictor of $\phi_{a}$.
 Therefore, I sought to establish those $\phi$ for which percolation is obtained when particles are added to a cluster whenever $n_{q} \ge 5.5$.
 This data is shown using orange in Fig.~\ref{fig:isoper}e.
 The last bit of the guide to the eye is dashed because it was not clear whether there was a branched or a continuous $\phi(\epsilon)$ curve.
 For $R \gtrsim 0.83$, the curve lies half-way between the two coexistence values of $\phi$ as established using the pressure calculation in Fig.~\ref{fig:press}.
-These ares not shown here to avoid cluttering the figure.
+These are not shown here to avoid cluttering the figure.
 I conclude that there is limited value to this measure.